Learning Support Services for Students with Disabilities (LSS) Electronic Text (e-text) Conversion Policy

 - LSS will then assign a Learning Ally Membership login

 - The student must have software or a specialized player to use materials from Learning Ally.
-PC Software currently is free for a license and portable players are available new for $345, or the student can use their own laptop or desktop computer for free.
+PC Software currently is free for a license and portable players are available for purchase, or the student can use their own laptop or desktop computer for free.
 The student is responsible for the cost of this equipment.
 LSS staff may assist in ordering the equipment.

 - The student must inform LSS of the course materials that are to be converted.
 LSS may not be able to convert materials that contain certain foreign languages, significant quantities of mathematical notation, or other unique typographical constraints, all of which have limited transferability to continuous, ASCII plain-text.